Feeling stuck on that fellowship application? Let me help with some Fulbright Scholarship tips.

 Networking is key and LinkedIn is your BFF

 Many Fulbright application tips focus so much energy on just the application.
-Yet, winners of overseas fellowships understand that networking is valuable.
+However, winners of international fellowships understand that networking is valuable.
 Reach out to former Fulbright alum from your institution, or through a quick LinkedIn search, to get insight on their process.
 Learning about the experience of alum can aid you in developing a stronger application with knowledge “from the inside.”
 Gaining Fulbright application tips can also be in the form of questions.
 Here are a few ideas to ask alum:

 – What questions did they ask in your interview?